Skip to content

 For Traditional Deployments

-• Kysely: Best for existing SQL infrastructure
+• Kysely: Best for existing SQL infrastructure, full Lucene query support

 • Drizzle: Great for new projects with modern TypeScript requirements